top of page

 Holocaust Remembrance Day

-On April 19 at 4pm, the Adrian community honors Holocaust survivor and humanitarian, Irene Butter at the Croswell Opera House.
-Unfortunately, Irene’s health prevents her from attending our event in person.
+On April 19 at 4pm, the Adrian community honored Holocaust survivor and humanitarian, Irene Butter at the Croswell Opera House.
+Unfortunately, Irene’s health prevented her from attending our event in person.

 Students remain at the center of this experience.

-Art students from Adrian High School will present original works inspired by Irene’s life.
-Choir students from Springbrook Middle School will offer traditional Jewish and Yiddish musical selections.
-Students from Addison High School will read passages from Irene’s memoir, connecting her story to a new generation.
+Art students from Adrian High School will presented original works inspired by Irene’s life.
+Choir students from Springbrook Middle School offered traditional Jewish musical selections.
+Students from Addison High School read passages from Irene’s memoir, connecting her story to a new generation.

-To continue one of Irene’s most personal traditions, the stamp she used to sign her books with her signature will be available for attendees who purchased books in advance.
+To continue one of Irene’s most personal traditions, the stamp she used to sign her books was used for guests.

 Pop-Up Holocaust Museum